xiao-mantou/GamingTweaks/GPU/nVidia/Readme.md

 **Cons:**
 - Adds a frame of [input delay](https://www.youtube.com/watch?v=rs0PYCpBJjc), to workaround it use the default ("Global" profile)
-- It's an seperate third-party tool which needs to run in the background
+- It's an separate third-party tool which needs to run in the background
 - Can interfere with steam's overlay feature
 - Can crash specific games, depending on the settings and used injection method
 - Some games will not start while injecting the overlay into it